-21.-(1) If an Irish citizen, who is either of full age or a married woman under that age, is or is about to become a citizen of another country and for that reason desires to renounce citizen- 5 ship, he or she may do so, if ordinarily resident outside the State, by lodging with the Minister a declaration of alienage in the prescribed manner, and, upon lodgment of the declaration or, if not then a citizen of that country, upon becoming such, shall cease to be an Irish citizen.
+21.-(1) If an Irish citizen, who is either of full age or a married woman under that age, is or is about to become a citizen of another country and for that reason desires to renounce citizenship, he or she may do so, if ordinarily resident outside the State, 10 by lodging with the Minister a declaration of alienage in the prescribed manner, and, upon lodgment of the declaration or, if not then a citizen of that country, upon becoming such, shall cease to be an Irish citizen.

-(e) that the issue of the certificate was incomed by fraud.
-(2) An Irish citizen may not renounce Irish citizenship under this section during a time of war as defined in Article 28.3.3° of the Constitution.
+(2) An Irish citizen may not, except with the consent of the 15 Minister, renounce Irish citizenship under this section during a time of war as defined in Article 28.3.3° of the Constitution.

-(3) Where a person born in the State is, at his birth, the child at of an alien (not entitled to diplomatic immunity in the State) who 15 is then a duly appointed consular or other officer of another country or an official of an international organisation on official mission to the State, the parent or guardian of that person may renounce Irish citizenship on his behalf under subsection (1) in the same manner as that person himself could if he were of full 20 age, and notwithstanding that he is resident in the State.
+(3) Where a person born in the State is, at his birth, the child of an alien (not entitled to diplomatic immunity in the State) who is then a duly appointed consular or other officer of another 20 country or an official of an international organisation on official mission to the State, the parent or guardian of that person may renounce Irish citizenship on his behalf under subsection (1) in the same manner as that person himself could if he were of full age, and notwithstanding that he is resident in the State.

 Non-effect of spouse's death or loss of citizenship on other spouse or children.
-(See 1935 Act, ss.
-19 (in part), 20)
+(See 1935 Act ss.
+19 (in part),

-22 .- (1) The death of an Irish citizen shall not affect the citizenship of his or her surviving spouse or children.

-declaration of his intention to retain Irish citizenship

-(2) Loss of Irish citizenship by a person shall not of itself affect 25 the citizenship of his or her spouse or children.
+- -(1) The death of an Irish citizen shall not affect the citizenship of his or her surviving spouse or children. - (2) Loss of Irish citizenship by a person shall not of itself affect the citizenship of his or her spouse or children.

 Marriage not to effect loss of citizenship.
 (1935 Act, ss.
-15,
+15, 16)

-23.-(1) A person who marries an alien shall not, merely by virtue of the marriage, cease to be an Irish citizen, whether or not he or she acquires the nationality of the alien.
+23.-A person who marries an alien shall not, merely by virtue of the marriage, cease to be an Irish citizen, whether or not he or she acquires the nationality of the alien.